preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: related-processes-sent-new.png

-And now your suggestion is sent to the process owner for evaluation, and it's shown this way:
+And now your suggestion is sent to the feedback receiver for the process, for evaluation, and it's shown this way:

 .. image:: related-processes-sent-message.png

-For information on what the author of the process can do with the sugeestion, see this page: :doc:`The Documents tab - authoring processes </working-with-processes/authoring-processes/working-with-drafts/documents-tab/index>`
+For information on what the author of the process can do with the sugestion, see this page: :doc:`The Documents tab - authoring processes </working-with-processes/authoring-processes/working-with-drafts/documents-tab/index>`

 Checking a documents properties
 *********************************